 Like any government agency, the VA is mired in complex processes and red tape.
 But when you have a disability, you need help, and you need it now.
 You want to make sure to navigate the process correctly to get the highest benefit owed to you in the shortest amount of time.
-Getting help from a VA lawyer or a Veterans Service Officer (VSO) can help you do just that.
+Getting help with veterans’ disability claims from a VA lawyer or a Veterans Service Officer (VSO) can help you do just that.
 Unfortunately, there are also scammers out there that you should look out for.
-This post explains.

 Talk to Us About Your Claim: